olop4444/ued-mod/UED Readme.txt

 -Blizzard

--People on Warboards.org and staredit.net for helping me out, (TheNomad, raidmax (Polaris), U-238, and others)
+-People on Warboards.org and staredit.net for helping me out, (TheNomad, raidmax (Polaris), U-238, TassadarZeratul, and others)

 GRAPHICS AND SOUNDS etc.